JohanHW-CD/Chronographic_Voting_Patterns/README.md

 # Chronographic EU Voting Patterns
-Can you optimize the probability of your EU petition to be approved?

-Of course!
-Different categories of petitions pass more easily depending on time of day, time of year, year, and so.
+You can optimize petition timings within the EU.
+That's a problem haha.
 This repo plays with VoteWatchers European Parliament dataset to find contributing variables in voting patterns.

 ## Trend xamples: